osmosis-labs/osmosis-frontend/README.md

 ?show_unlisted_assets=true
 ```

 They'll be enabled for the tab's session.
-If you'd like to disable it, either open a new tab without the query parameter or restart the browser.
+If you'd like to disable it, either open a new tab without the query parameter or append `?show_unlisted_assets=false`.